openhab/openhab-addons/bundles/org.openhab.binding.jablotron/README.md

 * lastCheckTime (the time of the last checking)
 * alarm (the alarm trigger, might fire ALARM or TAMPER events)

-all other channels for the JA100/+ alarms (sections, PGs) are dynamically created according to your configuration
+all other channels for the JA100/JA100F alarms (sections, PGs and thermometers for JA100) are dynamically created according to your configuration

-* The sections are represented by String channels (with possible values "set", "unset", "partialSet" for JA100 and possible values "ARM", "PARTIAL_ARM" and "DISARM" for JA100+)
+* The sections are represented by String channels (with possible values "set", "unset", "partialSet" for JA100 and possible values "ARM", "PARTIAL_ARM" and "DISARM" for JA100F)
 * The PGs (programmable gates) are represented by Switch channels

 ## Full Example